starvagrant/toh/toh.markdown/the_bank_of_secrets.md

 "I'm not as timid a lover as I've been making it out to be, Jonas."

-With little warning, Rachel seemed to go from embarassed princess to lady of the night.
+With little warning, Rachel seemed to go from embarrassed princess to lady of the night.
 She moaned, she screamed, she tossed champagne in his face.
 Jonas could feel her loneliness mix with her lust, her heartbreak mix with her passion and it was explosive.

 He marveled at the results.
 He wasn't entirely sure how much he liked Rachel.
 At least, he wasn't sure how much his own motives, his own well kept secret, would keep his mind away from his lovemaking.
 But Rachel's seeming determination to go all night long and make it through the entire champagne bottle quickly melted away any reservations.